 In order to receive funds from the Direct Loan program, you must accept the loan.
 If you are a first time freshman, or have not borrowed from the Direct Loan Program in the previous four years, you will receive information regarding the completion of your Promissory Note after you accept the loan.
 If you have received Direct Loans in the four previous years, this loan is covered under your Master Promissory Note.
 You may cancel your loan without penalty through the first day of class of each semester.

 Please note: Loan amounts on the award notification reflect your eligibility.
 If you wish to borrow less than the amount of your eligibility, you may contact the Office of Financial Aid by e-mail or by calling (803) 323-2189.
 Students are reminded that a 3% origination fee may be deducted from the proceeds of the loan.
 All new borrowers at Winthrop must also complete entrance counseling before loan funds can be credited to their account.
 Prior to completion of the counseling session, the estimated value of your loan can be used to cover fees until the funds are actually credited to your account.

-Both the Promissory Note and Entrance Counseling requirement are to be completed electronically.
+Both the Master Promissory Note and Entrance Counseling requirement are to be completed electronically.
 Instructions for completing the note and counseling will be sent to new borrowers only after you accept the award.